 Master of Education

-The MEd program is specifically designed for classroom teachers, educators, and administrators who want to increase their understanding of the role of technology and its appropriate implementation in the teaching and learning process.
-This program helps students evaluate, integrate and implement instructional design and various forms of technology into their current teaching or administrative assignments.
-Students may choose to focus in educational technology, school library media administration (SLMA), or e-learning.
+The MEd is designed for classroom teachers, educators, and administrators who want to increase their understanding of the role of technology and its appropriate implementation in the teaching and learning process.
+Students typically continue in careers in education but see new doors open to them, many at the district or state level.

 MEd with an emphasis in School Library Media Administration (SLMA)

-The School Library Media Administration (SLMA) program at Utah State University (USU) is designed for those interested in working in a school library media center, public or private.
+Our School Library Media Administration (SLMA) program is designed for those interested in working in a school library media center, public or private.
 The program includes all the coursework and practicum experience necessary for the Utah State Office of Education (USOE) library media K-12 endorsement.
 Those seeking the state endorsement must currently have, or be working toward, a valid Utah teaching license.
-Students may choose to take these courses and not apply for the state endorsement.
+Students may choose to take these courses and not apply for state endorsement.
+SLMA courses are completed via web broadcast.
+All SLMA student complete a practicum instead of a creative project or internship.